-General Technology Services Integration Corporation Settlement Agreement Page 2 of 10
+York Yuan Chang Settlement Agreement Page 2 of 9

-Charge 1 15 C.F.R. § 764.2(e) - Acting with Knowledge of a Violation
+Charge 1 15 C.F.R. § 764.2(d) - Conspiracy

-Between in or around October 2008 and in or around June 2009, GTSI ordered, bought, and sold design and testing technologies to be exported from the United States with knowledge that a violation of the Regulations was occurring, was about to occur or was intended to occur in connection with the items.

-Specifically, for a price of \$1 million, GTSI contracted with representatives of China Electronics Technology Corporation's 24th Research Institute in the People's Republic of China ("China") to (1) design and test technologies for an 8-Bit 1.5 Giga Samples Per Second Analog to Digital Converter, ADC081500, ("8-Bit ADC") and a Quad Channel 14-Bit 125 Mega Samples Per Second Analog to Digital Converter, ADS6445-EP, ("14-Bit ADC"), (2) export the technologies required for the development, production, and use of the 8-Bit ADC and 14-BIT ADC from the United States to China, and (3) provide training on how to manufacture the 8-Bit ADC and 14-Bit ADC to engineers affiliated with the 24th Research Institute.
-The 8-Bit ADC and 14-Bit ADC technologies were subject to the Regulations, classified under Export Control Classification Number ("ECCN") 3E001, and controlled for export to China for National Security reasons.
-These exports required licenses pursuant to Section 742.4 of the Regulations.
+Beginning at least in or around October 2008, and continuing through at least in or around December 2009, Chang conspired or acted in concert with others, known and unknown, to violate the Regulations or to bring about an act that constitutes a violation of the Regulations.
+The purpose of the conspiracy was to export technologies subject to the Regulations from the United States to the People's Republic of China ("China"), without the required U.S. Government authorization.
+Specifically, Chang and others conspired to export the technologies required for the development, production, and use of an 8-Bit 1.5 Giga Samples Per Second Analog to Digital Converter, ADC081500 ("8-Bit ADC") and a Quad Channel 14-Bit 125 Mega Samples Per Second Analog to Digital Converter, ADS6445-EP ("14-Bit ADC") from the United States to China without the required BIS licenses.
+The technologies for the 8-Bit ADC and 14-Bit ADC was subject to the Regulations, classified under Export Control Classification Number ("ECCN") 3E001, controlled for export to China for National Security reasons, and had a value of approximately \$1 million.
+The exports of these technologies required licenses pursuant to Section 742.4 of the Regulations.